lorenzorad/cloud/CONTRIBUTING.md

 See package.json scripts to how to run.

-Mainly is `npm test` to run test in watch mode.
+Mainly is `npm i` then `npm test` to run test in watch mode.
+Tested with NPM v12 LTS.